erikh/saturn/README.md

 saturn complete <id>
 ```

 Will mark a task as "completed".
-There is currently just a visual notification
+Completed tasks get a visual notification and
-for this in the list, there is no way to filter on completed tasks.
+are automatically excluded from listing without the `--all` flag.

 ## Database